Updated: Feb 5

 A person who has a history of relational injury as a child will often project the "injurious parent" onto their partner.
 On the other hand, the partner who the projection is given to, without any awareness of it happening, would ultimately succumb to the projection, taking on more and more characteristics of the "injurious parent."

-This journey is in some ways a journey back to the origin of it all...and for all who choose to take it, I offer a deep and grateful bow.
+This journey is in some ways a journey back to the origin of it all-love.
+It's a journey of many steps.
+Each of them precious and necessary.